- Fee assured

 This healthcare professional let us know that they are currently:

 - Phone consultations

 - Inflammatory bowel disease

 Dr Wilson qualified from University of Oxford in 2002.
-She obtained Membership of the Royal College of Physicians in 2005 and trained in gastroenterology and general internal medicine in Oxford Deanery.
-She spent three years at the Wolfson Unit for Endoscopy, St Mark's Hospital undertaking research in the use of colonoscopy in diagnosis and assessment of dysplasia under the supervision of Prof Brian Saunders that led to an MD thesis at the Imperial College, London, and has published widely on the subject.
+She obtained Membership of the Royal College of Physicians in 2005 and trained in gastroenterology and general internal medicine in Oxford.
+She spent three years at the Wolfson Unit for Endoscopy, St Mark's Hospital undertaking research in the use of colonoscopy in diagnosis and treatment of pre-cancerous lesions under the supervision of Prof Brian Saunders that led to an MD thesis at the Imperial College, London, and has published widely on the subject.
 After completing her training, Dr Wilson specialised further in management of complex inflammatory bowel disease and endoscopy at University College Hospital, London.
 She was appointed as Consultant Gastroenterologist and Specialist Endoscopist at St Mark's Hospital in December 2012.
 There she developed a service managing patients who experience gastrointestinal complications of cancer treatment (particularly after treatment for prostate, colon and gynaecological cancer).
 Since 2017 she has worked at The Royal Marsden hospital, leading GIANT (Gastrointestinal and Nutrition Team).

 Areas of interest